 A Brief Overview

-- Alarming statistics indicate the pandemic has worsened behavioral health outcomes for young people.
+- Alarming statistics indicate the pandemic worsened many behavioral health outcomes for young people.
 Governor Jay Inslee on March 14, 2021, issued an emergency proclamation declaring children’s mental health to be in crisis.

 Mental Health support to students is a statewide priority

-TIP: Family caregivers can ask their school what staff are on site to support students with their mental health needs.
+Here’s another TIP: Families can ask their school who is on site to support students with their mental health needs.
 Some school districts seek support from an Educational Service District (ESD) to meet student behavioral health needs, so families can also ask whether ESD supports are available.
-Note that some ESDs are licensed as behavioral health providers.
+Some ESDs are licensed as behavioral health providers—just ask.

 What is MTSS, and why learn this acronym to ask the school about it?

-Another priority for agencies involved in the statewide work is widespread implementation of Multi-Tiered Systems of Support (MTSS).
+A priority for agencies involved in statewide work is implementation of Multi-Tiered Systems of Support (MTSS).
 Through MTSS, schools support well-being for all students and offer higher levels of support based on student need.
-Social Emotional Learning (SEL) is key to an MTSS framework, which can create a structure for implementing positive behavioral supports and trauma-informed interventions.
+Social Emotional Learning (SEL) is key to MTSS, which creates a structure for positive behavioral supports and trauma-informed interventions.

-OSPI, the guidance agency for Washington schools, prioritized 2021 budget requests to Empower all Schools to Support the Whole Child, including through MTSS.
-In January, 2021, OSPI was awarded a five-year, $5.3 million grant from the U.S. Department of Education to build regional coaching capacity to help districts implement MTSS.
+The Office of Superintendent of Public Instruction (OSPI) is the state educational agency for Washington schools.
+In its 2021 budget, OSPI prioritized MTSS as part of a plan to Empower all Schools to Support the Whole Child.
+In January, 2021, OSPI was awarded a five-year, $5.3 million grant from the U.S. Department of Education help districts implement MTSS.
 As a local control state, Washington districts determine their own specific policies and procedures.

-TIP: Families can ask school and district staff to describe their MTSS framework and how students are receiving support through the various levels/tiers.
+TIP: Families can ask school and district staff to describe their MTSS work and how students are receiving support through the various levels/tiers.